Panama Foundations

 Panama Foundation vs. Cook Islands Trust

-The comparison between a Panama foundation and a Cook Islands trust is not close for U.S. persons whose primary objective is asset protection.
+A Panama foundation and a Cook Islands trust are not comparable structures for U.S. persons whose primary objective is asset protection.

 The Cook Islands has approximately four decades of experience with asset protection trusts and the most developed body of case law of any offshore trust jurisdiction.
-The ITA was designed to resist creditor attacks, and Cook Islands courts have consistently upheld its protective provisions.
+Cook Islands trust law was designed to resist creditor attacks, and Cook Islands courts have consistently upheld its protective provisions.
 Multiple licensed trustee companies with deep capitalization operate under the Cook Islands Financial Supervisory Commission.
 U.S. courts have repeatedly confirmed that Cook Islands trusts withstand creditor challenges.

-The creditor-protection differences are quantifiable.
-The Cook Islands imposes a beyond-a-reasonable-doubt burden of proof within a one-to-two-year limitation period.
-Panama imposes a civil proof standard within three years.
-The Cook Islands expressly refuses to recognize foreign judgments.
-Panama does not have an equivalent statutory bar.
+The creditor-protection differences are specific.
+Cook Islands law imposes a beyond-a-reasonable-doubt burden of proof within a one-to-two-year limitation period.
+Panama law imposes a civil proof standard within three years.
+Cook Islands law expressly bars recognition of foreign judgments.
+Panama law does not.
 The Cook Islands has a professional trustee market regulated by the FSC.
 Panama’s foundation council members face no comparable licensing or capitalization requirements.

 The unfamiliarity of foundations in U.S. courts cuts both ways.
 A creditor attacking a Panama foundation cannot rely on established case law, which makes the attack more expensive and uncertain.
 But the founder defending the foundation also lacks precedent confirming that the structure will hold.
-For asset protection purposes, untested means unproven.
+Untested means unproven.

-The differences between the two structures extend beyond creditor protection into banking acceptance, international recognition, and migration flexibility.
-On every measurable dimension, the Cook Islands trust outperforms the Panama foundation for U.S. persons whose primary concern is creditor resistance.
+On every measurable dimension—statutory protections, burden of proof, limitation period, foreign judgment recognition, trustee regulation, and case law—the Cook Islands trust outperforms the Panama foundation for U.S. persons whose primary concern is creditor resistance.

 Panama foundations are less expensive to form and maintain than Cook Islands trusts but carry similar U.S. compliance costs.

 Formation costs typically range from $3,000 to $8,000, covering legal fees, charter and regulations drafting, Public Registry registration, and initial government fees.
-Annual maintenance costs run $1,500 to $3,000, covering registered agent fees, government franchise taxes, and basic administration.
+Annual maintenance runs $1,500 to $3,000, covering registered agent fees, government franchise taxes, and basic administration.

-A Cook Islands trust costs $15,000 to $25,000 to establish and $3,500 to $7,000 annually in trustee fees.
+A Cook Islands trust costs $20,000 to $25,000 to establish and $5,000 to $8,000 annually in trustee and administrative fees.
 The cost difference is real but becomes less meaningful when U.S. tax compliance costs are factored in.
-Forms 3520, 3520-A, FBAR, and Form 8938 cost $3,000 to $5,500 annually regardless of whether the structure is a foundation or a trust.
+A CPA’s fees for Forms 3520, 3520-A, FBAR, and Form 8938 typically run $3,000 to $5,500 annually regardless of whether the structure is a foundation or a trust.
 The tax classification uncertainty with a foundation can also increase CPA fees because the analysis is more complex.

 The tax classification ambiguity compounds the problem.
 A Cook Islands trust has a clear, predictable path through U.S. tax law.
 A Panama foundation does not.
 The wrong classification can trigger unexpected CFC obligations, PFIC penalties, or non-grantor trust taxation that the founder did not plan for.